 Walnut Street Bridge - Take a walk across this half-mile pedestrian-only bridge.
 The Walnut Street Bridge is one of the longest in the world.

 Coolidge Park - A walk across Walnut Street Bridge from Downtown Chattanooga to the North Shore brings you to Coolidge Park.
 Bring a few dollars for the old fashioned carousel, which originally resided in Atlanta’s Grant Park.

 Coolidge Park Fountains.
 Pack a bathing suit and towel during warm weather to splash in the fountains outside or a Frisbee for the wide lawn.

 Ruby Falls.
-This attraction is located in the Lookout Mountain, TN just outside Chattanooga.
-It’s part of several attractions often grouped together – Ruby Falls, the Incline Railway and Rock City TN.
-Ruby Falls is a bit kitchsy, but the underground falls truly are breathtaking.
+Ruby Falls is an attraction located in Lookout Mountain, TN, just outside Chattanooga.
+It’s part of several attractions often grouped together - Ruby Falls, the Incline Railway and Rock City TN.
+Ruby Falls is a bit kitschy, but the underground falls truly are breathtaking.

 If you love aquariums, here are several other aquariums to visit in Tennessee.
 And don't forget the Georgia Aquarium too.
 It may not be in Tennessee, but it's not too far from Chattanooga.

 Nashville Aquarium.
 How far is Nashville from Chattanooga?
 About two hours, but you cross the time zone, so you’ll gain an hour heading from Chattanooga to Nashville.
 More time for the Aquarium!
 Nashville Aquarium is located in Opry Mills Mall, across from the Grand Old Opry and the Opryland Hotel.
 There are several behind the scenes tours available, or you can opt to dine under the sea at the Aquarium Restaurant, billed as an underwater dining adventure.
 Read More: 35 Unforgettable Things To Do in Nashville With Kids